 When intervertebral discs in the spine are injured – called a prolapse, where they bulge outward – it can place pressure on the nerve.
-This pressure is what is irritating it and triggering the condition.
+Consequently, this pressure is what irritates it and triggers the condition.
 These discs are the shock absorbers found between the bones in your spine.

 Acute nerve root compression can occur in the three spinal regions:

 Sometimes, simple bending or twisting movements of the spinal column can compress the nerves.
 Typically, it can also be due to sharp or forceful movements.
 More often it is a repetitive movement done over time that causes the damage and the simple bending was just the straw that broke the camels back, so to speak.